PatouChoubidou/askTheDB/README.md

 # askTheDB
 This project was part of my bachelor thesis.<br>
-It contains a web app which enables the user to pose questions in natural language to a test-sqlite-database using a locally running LLM.
+It contains a test dummy web app which enables the user to pose questions in natural language to a test-sqlite-database using a locally running LLM.
 <br>

 ## Tools